 - Reduce excess shedding, mats and tangles, and debris buildup

-- Save you money quickly and in a variety of ways
+- Save money quickly and in a variety of ways

 - Reduce “that doggie smell”, shedding etc in your environment

-- Help build the bond you have with your dog 🙂
+- Help build the bond that you have with your dog 🙂

 *The full bath/dry takes time and is often stressful for owner and dog.
 Less debris is collected in a well maintained coat and other options for freshness, skin and coat health can then be ideal.